Sarazm: Economy

 Following the first excavation, Isakov concludes that "It has been clearly established that the inhabitants of Sarazm were occupied not only with agriculture and herding but also with metallurgical production".
 A large metal repertoire has been unearthed from the II, III and IV layers: daggers, awls, chisels, axes and decorative pieces were among the discoveries.
-There is ample evidence that the metal was actually worked in Sarazm using similar techniques as the ones used in Mesopotamia, the Iranian Plateau and the Indus Valley.
+There is ample evidence that the metal was actually worked in Sarazm using techniques similar to those used in Mesopotamia, the Iranian Plateau and the Indus Valley.

 Some have even claimed that around 3000 BC, it was the largest exporting metallurgical center of Central Asia.

 The ceramics discovered at Sarazm indicate contacts extending to the Iranian Plateau, Northern Baluchistan and Turkmenistan.
 For example, pottery from the Bronze Age north-eastern Iranian culture, from Seistan and Baluchistan have been found.

 The agriculture was also facilitated by the construction of irrigation facilities that allowed the inhabitants to use the water from the Zerafshan river and capture the water from the mountains as well.
 Wheat (free-threshing hexaploid) and barley (both naked and hulled) were discovered at the site, while evidence for broomcorn millet and pulses were not found.
 The naked barley found at Sarazm is similar in morphology to the barley found in sites in Pakistan such as Mehrgarh and Nausharo, and also similar to the barley found in the earliest sites in China where barley was first found.
 The inhabitants were also involved in herding of mainly cattle, sheep and goat.
 The herding was oriented towards the maximisation of the secondary products (milk, wool, leather).

 The Sarazm III period corresponds to the peak of Sarazm's economy as the population had grown, building techniques improved and various economic activities such as pottery (using the newly invented slow rotating wheel) and more specialisation in metallurgy and other crafts.

 The city is believed to have been revived as a mining point to collect from nearby sources of turquoise.
 Moreover, the Zerafshan valley is rich in minerals: gold, silver, galena, copper, tin and mercury.
 The town would have been involved in the mining and transformation of local resources.